Explicitly correlated electronic structure calculations with transcorrelated matrix product operators: Results

 \subsection{Potential energy curve of N$_2$}

 We now apply tcDMRG to calculate the PEC of the N$_2$ molecule in order to compare the method accuracy to the TI-DMRG one for many-electron systems.
 We considered the $1s^2$ core orbitals of the nitrogen atoms as frozen (inactive) in the DMRG calculations, and included all remaining orbitals resulting from a given basis set in the calculations.
 Hence, they become functionally equivalent to FCI.
 We rely on the cc-pVDZ and cc-pVTZ basis sets for TI-DMRG, while tcDMRG calculations are limited to the cc-pVDZ basis due to memory constraints.
 We fix the bond dimension at $m$=300 and $m$=450 for the cc-pVDZ and cc-pVTZ basis sets, respectively.
-With these settings, in all cases the absolute energies are saturated to the level of 0.1mH or better.
+With these settings, in all cases the absolute energies are saturated to the level of 0.1~mHa or better.
 The tcDMRG and TI-DMRG PECs are reported in Figure~\ref{fig:N2_CBSl}.
-Clearly, tcDMRG significantly improves the electronic energies obtained with TI-DMRG.
-The potential energy curve obtained with the tcDMRG/cc-pVDZ method lies below the curves calculated with TI-DMRG, both with the cc-pVDZ and cc-pVTZ basis sets.
-Substantial improvements are observed also for relative energies.
+The tcDMRG/cc-pVDZ potential energy curve lies below the curves calculated with TI-DMRG and the cc-pVDZ and cc-pVTZ basis sets.
+The minimum energy value is lower than the FCIQMC results obtained in Ref.~\citenum{cleland12} with a quadruple-$\zeta$ basis set.
+This indicates that the tcDMRG/cc-pVDZ PEC is also lower than the FCI one in the complete basis set limit, which is a consequence of tcDMRG being a non-variational method.
+Still, the convergence of the relative energies and, consequently, of the dissociation energy is faster for tcDMRG compared to TI-DMRG.
 In particular, the well depth calculated with TI-DMRG is 8.61~eV and 9.51~eV within the cc-pVDZ and cc-pVTZ basis sets, respectively.
 The corresponding $D_e$ value obtained with tcDMRG/cc-pVDZ calculations is 9.69~eV, while the experimental result\cite{tang05} reads 9.90~eV.
-Similarly as in the H$_2$ calculations reported in the previous section, tcDMRG enhances the convergence towards the complete basis set limit by at least one cardinal number.
+This indicates that tcDMRG accelerates the convergence of the dissociation energy of N$_2$ towards the complete basis set limit by at least one cardinal number.
+We also note that both TI-DMRG/cc-pVDZ and tcDMRG/cc-pVDZ overestimate the equilibrium reference bond distance of N$_2$ calculated with TI-DMRG/cc-pVTZ.
+Since the same trend is observed also for H$_2$ (see Figure~\ref{fig:H2_CBSl}), this indicates that at least a triple-zeta basis set is required to obtain accurate tcDMRG spectroscopic parameters for N$_2$.
+Such a calculation is currently not feasible with our implementation of tcDMRG, which is limited to about $40-50$ active orbitals.
+The main bottleneck is the storage of the MPO/MPS boundary which requires a substantial amount of memory.
+Nonetheless, taking the improvements in the quality of the results into account, the tcDMRG method is competitive with TI-DMRG in terms of the computational costs.
+For example, in the calculations for the N$_2$ molecule described above, the conventional DMRG/cc-pVTZ calculations required more computational time and more memory than the corresponding tcDMRG/cc-pVDZ calculations.
+First, the bond dimension $m$ required to converge TI-DMRG/cc-pVTZ is higher than for tcDMRG/cc-pVDZ.
+Moreover, the cost of computing the two- and three-body integrals entering the transcorrelated Hamiltonian approach is negligible in comparison with that of the DMRG optimization.